ChibiOS/ChibiOS/readme.txt

   exception stack now triggers an exception (it could went unnoticed before).
   The process stack is organized to be checked on context switch like other threads.
 Now all threads have an explicit stack boundary pointer.
-  (documentation to be updated)
+  (TODO: documentation to be updated)
-  (change to be ported to IAR and Keil ports)
+  (TODO: change to be ported to IAR and Keil ports)
 - NEW: Added debug plugin for Eclipse under ./tools/eclipse (backported to 2.2.7).
 - NEW: The debug macros chDbgCheck() and chDbgAssert() now can be externally